 The RAD program forbids permanent, involuntary displacement.
 No family can lose their housing because of RAD.
 Where there are major building improvements, this work will proceed just like any other rehabilitation work MPHA performs on our properties, and residents may need to move temporarily while we work on your apartment.
 If MPHA’s RAD application is accepted by HUD, work is not likely to begin for many months, or even a year or more.

 If you do need to move temporarily, you are entitled to certain relocation protections under the RAD rules, including advance written notice and detailed information about the move.
 You will also be entitled to advisory services, moving assistance fully paid by MPHA, and other payments.

 Under RAD, residents have a guaranteed right-to-return to the property, with no new eligibility screening.

 A RAD conversion, and any relocation associated with it, must be implemented consistent with fair housing and civil rights requirements, and we will provide contact information to process reasonable accommodation requests for residents with disabilities.

 Rents in a building that has undergone a RAD conversion continue to be set at 30 percent of income, just as in traditional public housing.
-The only people who might see a modest increase in rent are those few households with the highest incomes, who pay flat rent (what HUD calls “ceiling” rent).
+The only people who might see a modest increase in rent are those few households with the highest incomes, who pay “flat” rent (also sometimes called “ceiling” rent).
 While these increases would be modest, and only affect a small number of people (five out of 174 households at the Elliot Twins, for example) MPHA has committed to holding these families harmless (i.e. no rent increases at all) in the initial years after RAD.

 What partners might MPHA work with?